bucknellu/Nyan/README.md

 ## Yet another ORM framework?
 Really?

 Yep, but not quite.
-It provices not only ORM but also caching, encryption and RESTful endpoints out of the box with minimal to no setup.
+It provides not only ORM but also caching, encryption and RESTful endpoints out of the box with minimal to no setup.
 Think of it like a drop-in database-to-endpoint pileline that'll get your data running in no time at all.

 ## Installation